Reviews You Can Rely On

 The Best Men's Rain Jacket for 2024

-Over the last ten years, we've tested close to 60 of the best rain jackets designed for men.
-This review features 17 of the market's top contenders.
-Pitted against each other in rigorous side-by-side and real-world tests, we've identified the pros and cons of each model, what applications they are best suited for, and the best overall.
-In addition to wearing them under heavy downpours, snow, and sleet, we've soaked these jackets in controlled shower tests to assess their performance.
-We've taken them skiing, backpacking, and even mountaineering.
-After almost a decade of hands-on testing, we offer unbiased and honest recommendations to help you get the best possible option for your needs.
+We've been testing rain jackets for 13 years, and in that time, we've tested more than 60 of the best rain jackets designed for men.
+This review features 17 of the market's top contenders, which we purchased ourselves and pitted against each other in rigorous side-by-side and real-world tests.
+We wore them in heavy downpours, snow, and sleet, and we soaked these jackets in controlled shower tests to assess their performance.
+We've identified the pros and cons of each model and offer unbiased and honest recommendations to help you get the best possible option for your needs.

 Related: Best Rain Jackets for Women